123456789_123456789_123456789_123456789_123456789_

 end

-NOTE: If you want to ensure that the association it is both present and valid, you also need to use validates_associated.
+NOTE: If you want to ensure that the association is both present and valid, you also need to use validates_associated.
 More on that below

 If you validate the presence of an object associated via a has_one or has_many relationship, it will check that the object is neither blank? nor marked_for_destruction?.